Chymyst/chymyst-core/docs/roadmap.md

 # Version history

 - 0.1.5 Bug fix for a rare race condition with time-out on blocking molecules.
-Error reporting via data structures rather than flat strings.
-New `B#checkTimeout` API to make a clean distinction between replies that need to check the timeout status and replies that don't.
+New `checkTimeout` API to make a clean distinction between replies that need to check the timeout status and replies that don't.
 Documentation was improved.
-Code cleanups resulted in 98% test coverage.
+Code cleanups resulted in 100% test coverage.
+Revamped reaction site code now supports nonlinear input patterns.

 - 0.1.4 Simplify API: now users need only one package import.
 Many more tutorial examples of chemical machine concurrency.
 Test code coverage is 97%.
 More compiler warnings enabled (including deprecation warnings).
 There are now more intelligent "whitebox" macros that generate different subclasses of `M[T]` and `B[T,R]` when `T` or `R` are the `Unit` type, to avoid deprecation warnings with the syntax `f()`.